SOME OF YOUR MOST LUCRATIVE SALES ARE LOST TO SENSORY OVERWHELM.

 …and I’ve walked out of more restaurants, festivals, concerts, presentations, pubs, gyms, hairdressers, supermarkets, and clothing stores than I can count – because nobody considered the sensory environment.

 I am a Neurologic Music Therapist® who has spent years working with clients who have high or unique sensory requirements.
-I also experience high sensitivity to light and sound, and frequently find myself abandoning tasks because they become too overwhelming.
+I also experience high sensitivity to light and sound, and I’m frequently deterred by overbearing lights, smells, acoustics, music, and staff.
 I’ve studied how sensory input affects the human nervous system and how it affects our breathing and heartrate, and now, I want to talk to you about how to keep customers engaged, welcome, and likely to spend that extra dollar because they felt comfortable.

 Modern life is becoming increasingly overstimulating, and our brains simply can’t adapt quickly enough.
 Bright LED lighting, constant background music, open-plan spaces, traffic noise, digital screens, push notifications, and 24-hour connectivity mean our senses are rarely given time to rest.